aofarrel/verbose-fiesta/Terra/BDC_workflowTips.md

 |❌ if WDL 1.0, ✅ otherwise| `memory: sub(memory, "\\..*", "") + " GB"` |
 |❌ | `memory: memory` |

+### Calculate size with strings
+If you have a task that is used to calculate disk size, you can simply pass it a string of the file name instead of the actual file.
+This will allow Terra to query the size of the file without actually downloading it to the VM.

 ## Tips and Tricks: Miscellanous
 ### Be careful with comments